 Whole grains are also great for providing you with the fiber necessary for a healthy gut.

 Beans, like whole grains, are loaded with fiber and naturally lower CRP levels.
 Beans are also high in protein and offer a gluten-free option for those who cannot eat wheat products.

 Green tea contains polyphenols, which is a strong anti-inflammatory and helps ward off a host of human diseases, including rheumatoid arthritis.
 It also contains epigallocatechin-3-gallate which has been shown to inhibit the inflammatory process that causes arthritis.

-Turmeric isn’t a food itself, but this Indian spice that is commonly found in curries contains curcumin, has been proven to significantly decrease inflammation and support the immune system to fight autoimmune diseases.
+Turmeric isn’t a food but is an Indian spice that is often found in curries.
+It contains curcumin, helps significantly decrease inflammation, and supports the immune system in fighting autoimmune diseases.

-Allium vegetables such as onion, garlic, and leeks have been shown to ward off osteoarthritis due to its diallyl disulphine compound, which is thought to limit cartilage-damaging enzymes.
+Allium vegetables such as onion, garlic, and leeks have been shown to ward off osteoarthritis due to its diallyl disulfide compound, which is thought to limit cartilage-damaging enzymes.

 Ginger contains a natural anti-inflammatory property that helps prevent and reduce joint pain.
 Ginger is also great for reducing muscle pain and soreness which can help keep you actively supporting your joints with healthy exercise!

 Food referred to as inflammatory should be avoided at all costs!
 The majority of these foods are fried or processed.
 Canned goods, pre-cooked frozen meals, and deep-fried foods all introduce a toxin called advanced glycation end product (AGE) into your system that causes inflammation.